-Splitboarding is essentially a snowboard that can split into two skis that you apply a climbing skin to, allowing riders to explore the deepest backcountry and climb mountains using the tele-marking ski set up, and then descend on a snowboard.
+A splitboard is essentially a snowboard that can split into two skis that you apply a climbing skin to, allowing riders to explore the deepest backcountry and climb mountains using the telemarking ski set up, and then descend on a snowboard.

-After faffing around like a gaggle of grannies on route to a bingo night (a common theme for the rest of the weekend) we were eventually on the move, attempting to find some form of technique in our questionable cross country style.
+After faffing around like a gaggle of grannies en route to a bingo night (a common theme for the rest of the weekend) we were eventually on the move, attempting to find some form of technique in our questionable cross-country style.

-We were looking for the Illawong Track which begins at Guthega’s little ski resort and were semi-lost within 20 minutes.
-Standing next to a busy chair lift with 30kg backpacks with compass and map in hand, we asked for the assistance of a resort worker who eye’d us up worryingly:
+We were looking for the Illawong Track which begins at Guthega’s little ski resort but we were semi-lost within 20 minutes.
+Standing next to a busy chair lift with 30kg backpacks and compass and map in hand, we asked for the assistance of a resort worker who eyed us up worryiedly:

 “I’m not going to have to send a chopper out to get your fellas this weekend am I?”

-Like the new kid at school with all the gear and no idea, I think he’d caught wind that that our preparation may not equal our abilities.
+Like the new kid at school with all the gear and no idea, I think he’d caught wind that that our preparation may not have been equal to our splitboarding abilities.

 We eventually found the track, our progress rivalling that of drunk turtles.
-As we weaved our way through snow sunken gum trees, the whitened vista that surrounded us was nothing shy of magnificent – could this really be Australia!?
+As we weaved our way through snow-sunken gum trees, the whitened vista that surrounded us was nothing shy of magnificent.
+Could this really be Australia!?
 We plodded on through forests, across mountains and over frozen rivers.
-We experimented with various styles and soon started to find our feet.
+We experimented with various styles of moving along on our splitboards and soon started to find our feet.

-The few people that we crossed along the track had these faces of raw excitement; ear to ear smiles that seemed if anything slightly possessed.
+The few people that we passed along the track had these faces of raw excitement; ear to ear smiles that seemed, if anything, slightly possessed.
 Most were backcountry regulars and each one of them commented on how they’d never see such incredible conditions before.

-Temperatures dropped to around -5 in the evening so the challenge was keeping warm.
-We hung out in our newly formed dining and entertaining area (we’d got carried away with the digging), wolfed down our dehydrated meals and as the snow began to fall, decided to hit the hay.
+Temperatures dropped to around -5°c in the evening so the challenge was keeping warm.
+We hung out in our newly formed dining and entertaining area (we’d got carried away with the digging), wolfed down our dehydrated meals and, as the snow began to fall, decided to hit the hay.

-With a few hours of the afternoon to play with, we decided it was time to use our shovels again so built a kicker on the nearest hill to our weekend abodes, and spend the rest of the day riding the find line between thrills and broken bones.
-Thankfully our safety beacon didn’t come out of it’s pouch.
+With a few hours of the afternoon to play with, we decided it was time to use our shovels again.
+We built a kicker on the nearest hill to our weekend abodes and spent the rest of the day riding the fine line between thrills and broken bones.
+Thankfully our emergency beacon didn’t come out of it’s pouch.

 Snow fell from burning skies as we prepared for another night of camping in the cold.
-Boiling snow to stay hydrated was our constant challenge – it’s amazing how easy it is to forget how much your body craves water after a day hiking up 2,000m+ mountains in mid winter.
+Boiling snow to stay hydrated was our constant challenge.
+It’s easy to forget how much your body craves water after a day hiking (or splitboarding) up 2,000m+ mountains in mid-winter.

-Temperatures dropped to a rather punchy -10 on the second night, but the veil of stars above somehow warmed our souls.
+Temperatures dropped to a rather punchy -10°c on the second night but the veil of stars above somehow warmed our souls.
 Whiskey was the only thing not to freeze, and we drank a bellyful, both out of celebration for what had been one of the best days of our lives, but more importantly to help anaesthetise us for the night ahead.